Wexford W.F.C.: Women's National League

 In June 2016, Gary Hunt was named as the new senior women's team manager, having been a coach under Will Doyle for the previous two years.

 After one season in charge, Gary Hunt stepped down as manager of the club, replaced by former assistant manager Laura Heffernan.

 In 2017 Heffernan secured Wexford Youths Women their third WNL title in 4 years, stepping down at the end of the season.

 She was followed by Tom Elmes at the beginning of the 2018 Season.
 He guided the team to the treble that year and UEFA Women's Champions League qualification in 2019, The following year the team won the Senior cup in the Aviva stadium under Tom Elmes.
 Elmes departed in July 2021 to be appointed as Ireland's WU16 head coach and the Women's Senior team assistant coach to Vera Pauw.
 He was replaced by his assistant Stephen Quinn.

 In the season 2021 the team finished 3rd in the league and won the Women's Senior Cup under the leadership Of Stephen Quinn.

+Stephen Quinn departed the club mid-season in 2023 after an unsuccessful spell.
+The club appointed Hugh Strong as its new manager ahead of the 2024 season.

+In 2024, Wexford Youths Women completed a rebrand of the club, dropping the 'Youths' from their name and becoming Wexford F.C.
+Women.